CrayzeeCrypto/Colony-Ants/README.md

 ### Prerequisites
 - Node.js v14 or later (22.11.0 used for development and testing)
 - npm or Yarn
-- MetaMask for wallet interaction (for local testing with NeoX)
+- MetaMask for wallet interaction

 ### Steps
 1. **Clone the Repository:**